Skip to main content

 About Bahía de Naranjo

-Bahía de Naranjo is a Protected Natural Landscape situated along the northeastern coast of Holguín Province, Cuba, near the resort town of Guardalavaca.
-The protected area encompasses a semi-enclosed bay system, surrounding hillsides, and a small island archipelago covering approximately 32 square kilometres of land and nearshore marine habitat.
-The bay's sheltered waters, framed by mangrove-lined shores and dry coastal forest, support rich marine biodiversity and serve as Cuba's principal dolphin interaction and marine education facility.
-The Acuario Cayo Naranjo, an open-water aquarium established on one of the bay's cays, attracts significant domestic and international tourism.
+Bahía de Naranjo is a Protected Natural Landscape situated along the northeastern coast of Holguín Province, Cuba, near the resort area of Guardalavaca.
+The protected area encompasses a semi-enclosed bay of approximately 4.2 km², surrounding hillsides forested with more than 1,200 hectares of coastal woodland, and a small-island archipelago of five cays, the largest being Cayo Jutia.
+[1] The bay's sheltered waters, framed by mangrove-lined shores and dry coastal forest, support rich marine biodiversity and serve as Cuba's principal dolphin interaction and marine education facility.
+The Delfinario Cayo Naranjo, an open-water dolphin and sea lion facility established on a cay within the bay, attracts significant domestic and international tourism.

 Wildlife Ecosystems

-The marine and coastal ecosystems of Bahía de Naranjo host Cuban bottlenose dolphins (Tursiops truncatus) in a managed semi-captive research program, alongside wild populations of manatees (Trichechus manatus) in the calmer bay waters.
+The marine and coastal ecosystems of Bahía de Naranjo host bottlenose dolphins (Tursiops truncatus) in a managed semi-captive research and tourism program, alongside wild populations of manatees (Trichechus manatus) in the calmer bay waters.
 The bay's seagrass meadows support juvenile hawksbill turtles (Eretmochelys imbricata) and green turtles (Chelonia mydas), both critically endangered.
 Reef fish communities include snapper, grouper, parrotfish, and barracuda.
 The surrounding dry forest and mangrove fringe provide nesting habitat for brown pelicans, frigatebirds, and several endemic Cuban land bird species including the Cuban oriole (Icterus melanopsis) and Cuban grassquit (Tiaris canorus).
+A coral reef more than 6 km long extends along the bay mouth.
+[1]

 Flora Ecosystems

 Coastal vegetation zones at Bahía de Naranjo transition from red mangrove (Rhizophora mangle) and black mangrove (Avicennia germinans) communities at the water's edge to white mangrove (Laguncularia racemosa) and buttonwood (Conocarpus erectus) stands further inland.
-The hillsides surrounding the bay support coastal dry deciduous forest dominated by mastic (Mastichodendron foetidissimum), lignum vitae (Guaiacum officinale), and various endemic Cuban tree species.
-Seagrass beds of turtle grass (Thalassia testudinum) and manatee grass (Syringodium filiforme) carpet the bay floor.
+The hillsides surrounding the bay support coastal dry deciduous forest dominated by mastic (Mastichodendron foetidissimum), lignum vitae (Guaiacum officinale), and various endemic Cuban tree species; the broader forest complex covers more than 1,200 hectares and includes over 600 recorded flora species.
+[1] Seagrass beds of turtle grass (Thalassia testudinum) and manatee grass (Syringodium filiforme) carpet the bay floor.
 Corals including staghorn (Acropora cervicornis) and elkhorn (Acropora palmata) occur along the bay mouth on exposed reef crests.

 Geology